DYefremov/H2dbAdmin/README.md

 # H2dbAdmin
-Small GUI application for working with a data H2 by JavaFX libraries.
+Small GUI for working with H2 database based on JavaFX library.
 For correct operation requires the latest version of Java 8.